InsightEdge/insightedge-ctr-demo/doc/doc.md

 df.cache()
 ```

-Now that's the dataset is cached in Spark memory, we can read first rows:
+Now that's the dataset is cached in Spark memory, we can read the first rows:

 ```scala
 df.show(10)